Haidra-Org/AI-Horde/FAQ.md

 This is a very big subject which will be later be expanded in a devlog.
 But putting it simply:

 * As a requestor, you send a prompt to the horde which adds it into a "first in/first out" queue, prioritizing it according to the amount of Kudos you have.
 If the request has multiple generations required, it is split into multiple jobs by the horde.
 * Any joined workers periodically check-in to the horde and request a job to do.
-The horde sends them the first available request they can fulfil, by order of kudos-priority
+The horde sends them the first available request they can fulfil, by order of kudos-priority, respecting the worker's wishes for specific workers who have priority.
 * The worker generates the job's prompt and submits it back to the horde
-* Once all the component jobs of a request have been submitted, the horde marks the job as "Done"
+* Once all the component jobs of a request have been submitted, the horde marks the request as "Done"
-* The requestor can at any point check the status of their job and retrieve the results, even if it's not "done"
+* The requestor can at any point check the status of their waiting requests and retrieve the results, even if they're not "done"

 ## Workers?